Loopring/protocols/docs/fee-design.md

 }
 ```

-The fee algorithm may also want to share some of the fees with address different than the miner (e.g. a wallet address).
-This fee share can be configured and can be queried by the Loopring protocol by calling ```getMinimumFeePercentage()```.
-This allows the protocol to check if the miner is happy to split this part of its fees with this fee algorithm.
+The fee algorithm may also want to share some of the fees with an address different than the miner (e.g. a wallet address).
+How big a part of the fees it wants can be configured and can be queried by the Loopring protocol by calling ```getMinimumFeePercentage()```.
+This allows the protocol to check if the miner is happy to split this this much of his fees with the fee algorithm.

 Futhermore, when submitting the orders to the Loopring protocol, the miner can insert an additional fee percentage factor for every order independently.
 This fee percentage factor will be applied to the original fee amounts calculated by the fee algorithm.
 This not only allows the miner to reduce the fees that need to paid by the owner (or even completely reduce them to zero), but even allows the miner to pay out the fees to the owner of the order.
 When the order owner gets paid fees for the order, these will come from the part of the miner, not from the part of e.g. the wallet.